 Veteran’s Affairs Office

 All new students are encouraged to visit the VAO at the Niceville campus in the Student Services Center for assistance with starting a record.
-NWF State College is certified for training by the State Approving Agency under the various veterans’ training laws.
+NWF State College is approved for training by the State Approving Agency under the various veterans’ training laws.
 Veterans planning to enroll and use their GI Bill should consult with the Veterans Affairs Office (VAO) well in advance of their first semester.
 All new veteran students should refer to the Application Procedures at the college website on our Veterans Page to establish their VA record with the VAO.
 VA students are also required to be familiar with the NWF State College Veteran’s Handbook which explains our processes and the rules imposed by U.S. Code Title 38 and Title 10.
 Our Veteran’s Handbook can also be downloaded from the Veteran’s Page.

 Training time for all programs, except Chapter 33 Post 9/11 GI Bill, is computed at full time, three quarter time and half time; please refer to your specific chapter payment chart at the GI Bill website.
 Chapter 33 does not have a half time rate; it is computed by dividing the student’s credit hours by the full time rate, rounding to the nearest tenth and multiplying by the E-5 with dependent Basic Allowance for Housing rate.
 Example: 9 credit hours divided by 12 = .75, which the VA rounds up to 80%.
 If the BAH rate for zip code 32578 was $1,356 a BAH payment at 80% would be $1,084.80 a month.
 Chapter 33 students will also receive a book stipend payment which is calculated at $41.67 per credit hour.
 Chapter 33 students who schedule all distance learning classes, (Online, Hybrid, Independent Study, & Video Conferencing), will only receive half the national average in BAH which is $805.50 for a full time schedule.